andrew12332c/UCR-Dining/README.md

 ## Installation/Usage
 1. Download all files in the include/ and src/ folders, main.cpp, and CMakeLists.txt.
-2. Run the following commands to compile the program: cmake . make
+2. Run the following commands to compile the program:

+   cmake .
+   make

 3. There will now be a folder "bin" that contains the executable "output".
-4. Given that your current directory is the same as CMakeLists.txt, run the executable with ./bin/output.
+4. Given that your current directory is the same as CMakeLists.txt, run the executable with: ./bin/output.
 5. The program is now running.
 Navigate through the menus by entering your choice based on what's displayed on the screen.

 ## Testing